vectordotdev/vector/SECURITY.md

 ### Privilege Model

-Vector follows the [principle of least privilege][urls.least_privilege] for it's personnel access model.
-Vector maintains tiers user groups with granular privileges to ensure users have access to the minimal resources necessary.
+Vector follows the [principle of least privilege][urls.least_privilege] for its personnel access model.
+Vector maintains tiers user groups with tiered privileges to ensure users only have access to the minimal resources necessary.

 ### Third-Parties